johnny353535/yoi/docs/_pages/components/modal.md

 ## Modals to External Pages

-<p class="hint hint--error"><b>Modals Must Not Load External Pages</b> The modals are not designed to reference external pages.
+<p class="hint hint--negative"><b>Modals Must Not Load External Pages</b> The modals are not designed to reference external pages.
 Apart from the fact that <em>http:</em> breaks the option-notation, it is not desired to load external pages (and possibly injected scripts) we have no control over into our environment.</p>

 ## Errors / Fallback